-In order to effectively communicate with all members of the College community, the College requires students to register a current local address, local phone number and valid email address.
+In order to effectively communicate with all members of the SUNY Cortland community, the university requires students to register a current local address and local phone number and check their assigned Cortland email on a frequent and consistent basis.
 This information is required in order for students to complete any registration functions.
 Any changes in local directory information must be submitted within two weeks.
-Directory changes may be submitted directly to the Registrar's Office.
+Local directory changes may be submitted directly to Student Registration and Records Services or online through myRedDragon.